Mvalentino92/Math_4_Glory/README.md

 **PrimeConfirm.h:** Returns if the given number is a prime number or not.
 Instant return even for large integers. *(I now realize that I was converging on the square root of the number!)

+**PrintTriangleOfNumbers.java:** Prints a triangle of random numbers between 1-9.
+The triangle values are stored in a ragged array.
+Just some practice traversing ragged arrays, and "printing acrobatics".

 **QuickBubbleSort.java:** A modified implementation of the Bubble Sort algorithm that sorts in 63% of the time.

 **areaOfCircle.java:** Calculates the area of the circle, without the use of PI.
 Instead, uses an estimation based on a number of  triangles approaching infinitely small areas.
 Accurate to a percent error of 0.04